Danielnobi/Math-Equation-solver/README.md

 This project is a simple machine learning model which recognizes handwritten equations from an image and solve it.

-We are given the problem to make a program to recognize a handwritten equation solver using Machine Learning.
+We have made a program to recognize a handwritten equation solver using Machine Learning.
 We have made a model which can recognize a handwritten equation from an image and then solve it.
 What kind of equation?
 Our model can recognize and solve basic and not-so-basic numerical expressions like 2+4 and e5 + 7, equations of one variable up to degree 2.
 This model works on the CNN architecture and has been made using various python libraries like TensorFlow, sympy, OpenCV etc